 There are several ways to determine if someone wants to receive your emails, but the most practical way is to simply ask if they would like to opt-in to your emails.
-Opt-In can mean many different things to many different people, and there are various levels of opt-in.
+Opt-in can mean many different things to many different people, and there are various levels of opt-in.

 From here, you can use marketing automation to create an automatic confirmation email that will be sent to that recipient.
-The confirmation email will to verify their email address and that they want to receive your communications.
+The confirmation email will verify their email address and that they want to receive your communications.
 As a marketer, a recipient clicking this email signals that you have the go-ahead to send them relevant communication at the stated frequency in compliance with the rules you set at sign-up.

 This is by far and away the first thing you should do to maximize delivery rates, to minimize spam traps, and to protect your brand and domain reputation.
 When you set expectations and send emails that your contacts love, they will continue to engage with your emails and better your overall sending to your entire database.

-While not as good as Double Opt-In, Unconfirmed Opt-In still allows recipients to explicitly express their interest in your campaigns and set expectations for your sending.
-The risk with Unconfirmed Opt-In comes in the potential for the address they submit being either a disposable domain or a typo spam trap.
+While not as good as double opt-in, unconfirmed opt-in still allows recipients to explicitly express their interest in your campaigns and set expectations for your sending.
+The risk with unconfirmed opt-in comes in the potential for the address they submit being either a disposable domain or a typo spam trap.
 If a user fills out your form with a disposable address or mistypes their address, you run the risk of sending to a dead email box.
 Even worse, you could send the email to a typo spam trap that can mar your domain reputation.

 Spam, Unsolicited Sending, and Purchased Lists